openconfig/gnsi/pathz/authorization-README.md

    preferred over one with fewer.
 2. User over group.
 A rule that matches with the user is preferred over one with matches with a group a user belongs to.
 3. Deny over permit.
-If all above are equal, prefer the rule that with DENY action.
+If all above are equal, prefer the rule with DENY action.

 Match rules permit a match against: